Well, we're here to help! If a term you're looking for is not listed below, please feel free to reach out to us.

 FAFSA - The Free Application for Federal Student Aid (FAFSA) is a U.S. federal government form students must complete annually in order to apply for financial aid.
 For UMD, students are strongly encouraged to complete the FAFSA by the January 1 priority deadline.

-Final Transcript - After graduating high school (or for transfer students, completing a semester), admitted students need to request a final transcript be sent to UMD.
+Final Transcript - After graduating high school (or for transfer students, completing the most recent semester), admitted students need to request a final transcript be sent to UMD.
 This will show all final grades for classes that may have been in progress during the time of application and admission.

 Financial Aid - Types of financial aid can be classified as either need-based, meaning you and your family are not able to cover educational expenses, or non-need based, which generally refers to aid you receive based on merit or qualification.

-Freshmen Connection - Freshman students who are admitted for the spring semester are invited to participate in Freshmen Connection, an optional program which allows students to enroll in courses and live on campus during the fall semester.
+Freshmen Connection - Freshman students who are admitted for the spring semester are invited to participate in Freshmen Connection, an optional program which allows students to enroll in fall semester courses and live on-campus during the fall semester.

 Gateway Requirements - Each Limited Enrollment Program (LEP) has a set of gateway requirements.
 This includes required courses, grades and GPA a student must have in order to apply for the given LEP.

 Holistic Review - When reviewing applications, UMD considers the whole picture: assessing not only academic merit, but also the applicants’ achievements and potential in the context of opportunities and challenges they faced.
-From this process, the Admissions Committee builds an entering class that will best complement the existing student body and meet the university’s mission objectives.
+From this process, the Admission Committee builds an entering class that will best complement the existing student body and meet the university’s mission objectives.

-Letters & Sciences - This academic advising office provides undergraduate students with assistance in choosing a major or working towards admission to a Limited Enrollment Program (LEP).
+Letters & Sciences - This academic advising office provides undergraduate students with assistance in choosing a major or working toward admission to a Limited Enrollment Program (LEP).
 Students may be assigned to Letters & Sciences upon admission even if they listed an LEP as their intended major.

 Limited Enrollment Programs (LEP) - Several of UMD’s highly sought-after majors have limited space in order to maintain the quality of the program.
 For all LEPs, there are more competitive admission criteria beyond the university’s general requirements.